ZeroDeath77/ZeroDeath77/README.md

 <br>

 <p>
 Programming enthusiast, expertise in C++, Git, Python, and hands-on experience in Linux and cybersecurity.
-Currently pursuing master's in technology from IIIT Allahabad, scored 98.35 percentile in GATE CSE-2021.
+Currently pursuing master's in technology from IIIT Allahabad, scored 98.35 percentile in GATE CSE-2021 (AIR 1683).
 </p>

 <br>